swissquote/carnotzet/docs/_docs/user-guide/network-communication-with-containers.md

 ## Network topology
 There is a dedicated docker network per environment runtime instance.
-All services running in the same environment can communicate with each other.
+All services running in the same instance can communicate with each other.

 ## Hostname resolution
 To address containers running in carnotzet, you may use the following pattern :

 ```
-(instance_id.)module_name.docker
+(instance_id.)service_id.docker
 ```

 - The `instance_id` is configured in the runtime (either programmatically or using `-Dinstance=...` in the maven plugin).
 The default value is the top level module name
-- The `module_name` is the artifactId without trailing "-carnotzet".
+- The `service_id` is the artifactId without trailing "-carnotzet" by default, it can be overridden using the `service.id` property in `carnotzet.properties`.

 For example you can use the following hostnames to address the container from `redis-carnotzet` in the environment of `voting-all-carnotzet`
 ```